Business ethics: Sustainability initiatives

 Many corporate and business strategies now include sustainability.
 In addition to the traditional environmental 'green' sustainability concerns, business ethics practices have expanded to include social sustainability.
 Social sustainability focuses on issues related to human capital in the business supply chain, such as worker's rights, working conditions, child labor, and human trafficking.
 Incorporation of these considerations is increasing, as consumers and procurement officials demand documentation of a business's compliance with national and international initiatives, guidelines, and standards.
 Many industries have organizations dedicated to verifying ethical delivery of products from start to finish, such as the Kimberly Process, which aims to stop the flow of conflict diamonds into international markets, or the Fair Wear Foundation, dedicated to sustainability and fairness in the garment industry.

-As mentioned, initiatives in sustainability encompass "green" topics, as well as social sustainability.
-There are however many different ways in which sustainability initiatives can be implemented in a company.
+Initiatives in sustainability encompass "green" topics, as well as social sustainability.
+Tao et al. refer to a variety of "green" business practices including green strategy, green design, green production and green operation.
+There are however many different ways in which sustainability initiatives can be implemented by a company.